aergoio/ARC2NFT/README.md

 Mutable data must be stored as metadata.

-Immutable data can either be in either places.
+Immutable data can be in either places.
 Store it in the token id if the data is used to uniquely identify the token.
-Otherwise it can be as metadata.
+Otherwise it can be stored as metadata.

 Example: